Lonnie Johnson Jr.

-Lionel "Lonnie" Johnson Jr. (born November 4, 1995) is an American professional football safety for the Las Vegas Raiders of the National Football League (NFL).
+Lionel "Lonnie" Johnson Jr. (born November 4, 1995) is an American professional football safety.
 He played college football for the Kentucky Wildcats.

 Early life

 Johnson attended West Side Leadership Academy in Gary, Indiana.
 He originally committed to Ohio State University to play college football, but decommitted and went to San Bernardino Valley College.
 Johnson later transferred to Garden City Community College.

 College career

 Johnson attended San Bernardino Valley College in 2014 and played wide receiver and special teams.

 He attended Garden City in 2015 and 2016, but did not play in 2016 to concentrate on academics.
 He transferred to the University of Kentucky in 2017.
 In two seasons at Kentucky, he had 64 tackles and one interception.